karishmapatel27/whack-a-mole/dress-the-clown/dress-the-clown-README.md

 13. Refactor your code so that if your `clothingIndex == 0`, the left and right arrow keys change the head image, if the `clothingIndex == 1`, the left and right arrow keys change the body image, etc. Try to avoid duplicating your code whenever possible (keep it DRY).
 In fact, instead of duplicating the entire `changeClownHead` function, try reworking it into a `changeClothes` function that can change any of the body parts.
 The logic is going to be _almost identical_.
 Really the main difference is going to be which HTML `<img>` you are changing, and therefore what your concatenated `src` string is.

 Once that's working, you're done!
-You can dress the clown to your heart's content!
+Push your code up to github and you can dress the clown to your heart's content!
 Awesome job!

 ## Reflection